 Kenya Safari Experts

-Clyde, Rob & Sam are three of the most knowledgeable experts on Kenya safaris in the world and have travelled extensively to most of Kenya’s National Parks, camps and lodges.
+Clyde & Rob are two of the most knowledgeable experts on Kenya safaris in the world and have travelled extensively to most of Kenya’s National Parks, camps and lodges.

 With our well established, strong personal relationships with all of our ground operators, National Park Authorities and Conservation Management teams in Kenya, we are always kept up to date on the most recent information of wildlife & conservation projects, ensuring you get to see wildlife viewings like never before.